 Volume 4 EIS Supplement, Attachment E Revised MNES Report, Section 18.5.5 includes a detailed assessment of the residual and significant impacts to MNES that have been identified within project activities (disturbance footprint).
 This assessment then considered the nature of the works being undertaken including the location of the works, whether the works and impacts were temporary or permanent and whether the impacts could be remediated.
-This iterative process determined that significant residual impacts to MNES that would require offsets is unlikely for the majority of species but may occur for the koala, squatter pigeon and black-throated finch.
-Potential significant residual impacts to MSES include least concern REs that are associated with watercourses and impacts to mapped essential habitat.
+This iterative process determined that significant residual impacts to MNES that would require offsets is unlikely for the majority of species.
+However, due to uncertainties regarding the quantification of actual disturbance within project activity areas resulting from vegetation clearing, (which may vary significantly across different landscape types) it was agreed that the evaluation of SRI for conditioning purposes should be more precautionary.
+Consequently, the Project has the potential to result in a significant residual impact on nine MNES species and one MSES species.
+These have all been included in this strategy.

 Although the offset requirements have yet to be conditioned by the Commonwealth and State Government agencies, a precautionary approach in identifying potentially suitable offsets sites have been applied in the preparation of this strategy.
-As such, habitat requirements of three species that were identified as having have the highest potential to require offsets (koala, squatter pigeon and black-throated finch) were selected when assessing the suitability of potential offsets sites.
+As such, habitat requirements of ten species that were identified as having have the highest potential to require offsets (were selected when assessing the suitability of potential offsets sites.
 The diverse habitat requirements of these species would also likely cover any potential offset required for other MNES and likely any potential MSES offset obligations.
-If impacts to MSES cannot be fully covered by MNES offset obligations, additional offset areas would be sort.
+If impacts to MSES cannot be fully covered by MNES offset obligations, additional offset areas would be sought.

 Table 3-3 summarises the results of the significant residual impacts assessments.
-Habitat requirements and species profiles of for the koala, squatter pigeon and black-throated finch are outlined below with further information available in Volume 4, Attachment E of the SEIS.
+Habitat requirements and species profiles of for all species with values broken down across the nine construction hubs as show in Figure 3-1.
+Further information available in Volume 4, Attachment E of the SEIS.